oroinc/documentation/commerce/user_guide/getting_started/intro_navigation.rst

 until you click a button.
 They usually pop up in order to warn you about something very important or irreversible, such as deleting records.

 To see examples of flash messages and dialog windows, please read the :ref:`Flash Notifications and Dialog Windows <user-guide-intro-popups>` guide.

+.. include:: section_toc.rst
+   :start-after: begin